 But is Microsoft waging a futile battle?
 The same day the mobile software maker reportedly decided to ban VoIP from its Windows Mobile marketplace, research firm Gartner said end-to-end mobile IP may account for over half of wireless calls within a decade.
 Indeed, Gartner researchers see VoIP as “a huge and direct challenge to the $692.6 billion global mobile voice market.”

 Can Microsoft hold back the rising waters threatening to sweep away the familiar carriers?
 The short-term answer is likely “yes.”
 However, Skype and other VoIP applications are unlikely to stand still.
-As we saw with the App Store and RIM, the freely available Skype has tasted telecom blood and Windows Mobile may still be swept aside by a flood of mobile VoIP demand.
+As we saw with the App Store and RIM (s RIMM), the freely available Skype has tasted telecom blood and Windows Mobile may still be swept aside by a flood of mobile VoIP demand.